monolyth-php/disclosure/README.md

 ## Calling a parent constructor that _also_ depends on promoted properties?
 For this, Disclosure supplies the `Mother` trait with its method `callParentConstructor`.
-The first argument is the actual parent class, for which you will normally use `parent::class`.
-Pass any additional arguments as, ehm, arguments, and the trait will fill out the rest and inject where needed:
+Pass any additional (non-injected) arguments as, ehm, arguments, and the trait will fill out the rest and inject where needed:

 ```php